spikeydragoon/Cross-Ark-Chat/README.md

 You now have to add the bot to your discord server and give it permissions.

-* You need to go to the Discord Developers section [here](https://discordapp.com/developers/applications/me) and click on the bot you created in the steps above.
+* You need to go to the Discord Developers section [here](https://discordapp.com/developers/applications) and click on the bot you created in the steps above.
-* Under App Details copy the Client ID.
+* Under General Information copy the Client ID.
 * In your browser type in `https://discordapp.com/oauth2/authorize?&client_id=YOUR_CLIENT_ID_HERE&scope=bot&permissions=0` Replace where it says You_Client_Id_Here with the Bot Client ID that you copyed above.
 Example `https://discordapp.com/oauth2/authorize?&client_id=123456789&scope=bot&permissions=0`
 * Once this page loads up select the server you want to add the bot to.
 Note you must have the Manage Server permission on the server you are tring to invite the bot to.
 * Click `Authorize`